apache/accumulo-website/_docs-2/administration/fate.md

 ### REPO Stack

-A FATE operations is compromised as a sequence of REPOs.
+A FATE transaction is composed of a sequence of Repeatable persisted operations (REPO).
 In order to start a FATE transaction, a REPO is pushed onto a per transaction REPO stack.
 The top of the stack always contains the next REPO the FATE transaction should execute.
 When a REPO is successful it may return another REPO which is pushed on the stack.